1996 Michigan Wolverines football team: Illinois

-Scott Dreisbach ran for 77 yards and a touchdown, completed 11 of 23 passes for 117 yards and threw a 10 yard touchdown pass to Russell Shaw to lead the #12 ranked Wolverines to a 20-8 victory over Illinois at Michigan Stadium.
+Scott Dreisbach ran for 77 yards and a touchdown, completed 11 of 23 passes for 117 yards and threw a 10-yard touchdown pass to Russell Shaw to lead the #12 ranked Wolverines to a 20–8 victory over Illinois at Michigan Stadium.
 Clarence Williams added 95 yards rushing and Remy Hamilton kicked two field goals.

-at Colorado
+At Colorado

 The #11 ranked Wolverines traveled to Boulder to play #5 Colorado at Folsom Field.
-Michigan managed only 247 yards of total offense but held on for a 20-13 victory.
-The Buffaloes held a 13-10 halftime lead, but the Wolverine defense shut Colorado out in the 2nd half and scored on a Remy Hamilton 42 yard field goal and a 3 yard TD pass from Scott Dreisbach to Matt Tuman to complete the comeback.
-Colorado had one last chance on the final play of the game from the Michigan 37 yard line, called the same (Hail Mary) play as last year, only to have it knocked down in the end zone by Charles Woodson.
+Michigan managed only 247 yards of total offense but held on for a 20–13 victory.
+The Buffaloes held a 13-10 halftime lead, but the Wolverine defense shut Colorado out in the 2nd half and scored on a Remy Hamilton 42-yard field goal and a 3-yard TD pass from Scott Dreisbach to Matt Tuman to complete the comeback.
+Colorado had one last chance on the final play of the game from the Michigan 37 yard line.
+They called the same (Hail Mary) play that worked in 1994 only to have it knocked down in the end zone by Charles Woodson.

 Boston College

-Scott Dreisbach ran for a touchdown and completed 19 of 28 passes for 292 yards with two touchdown passes as the #8 ranked Wolverines held on for a 20-14 victory over Boston College at Michigan Stadium.
-Dreisbach’s TD passes went to Jerame Tuman and Russell Shaw.
+Scott Dreisbach ran for a touchdown and completed 19 of 28 passes for 292 yards with two touchdown passes as the #8 ranked Wolverines held on for a 20–14 victory over Boston College at Michigan Stadium.
+Dreisbach's TD passes went to Jerame Tuman and Russell Shaw.
 Tuman caught 4 passes for 99 yards.
 Jarrett Irons led the defense with 10 tackles and an interception.
 Clarence Williams ran for 133 yards on 25 carries.

 UCLA

 Chris Howard ran for 109 yards and scored 4 touchdowns as the #7 ranked Wolverines routed UCLA 38-9 before over 106,000 fans at Michigan Stadium.
-Scott Dreisbach completed 13 of 25 passes for 236 yards and a touchdown pass to Clarence Williams.
+Scott Dreisbach completed 13 of 25 passes for 236 yards, one a touchdown pass to Clarence Williams.
 Rob Sweet had an interception and Charles Woodson intercepted two passes to lead the defense.

-at Northwestern
+At Northwestern

-Michigan took a 16-0 lead into the 4th quarter only to see the #22 Wildcats storm back and score 17 straight points to upset the #5 Wolverines, 17-16.
+Michigan took a 16–0 lead into the 4th quarter only to see the #22 Wildcats storm back and score 17 straight points to upset the #5 Wolverines, 17–16.
 Brian Gowins kicked three field goals and LaValle Brown ran for a touchdown as Northwestern stunned Michigan with their 4th quarter comeback.
-Michigan forged a lead on Chris Howard’s touchdown run and three Remy Hamilton field goals.
+Michigan forged a lead on Chris Howard's touchdown run and three Remy Hamilton field goals.
 Scott Dreisbach completed 20 of 28 passes for 214 yards.
 Tai Streets caught 12 of those passes for 150 yards.

 Indiana

-Charles Woodson scored on a 48 yard reverse and caught 4 passes for 55 yards to lead #13 Michigan to a 27-20 victory over the Hoosiers before over 106,000 fans at Michigan Stadium.
-John Anes added a 1 yard touchdown while Scott Dreisbach completed 17 of 35 passes for 218 yards and a touchdown pass to Jerame Tuman.
+Charles Woodson scored on a 48-yard reverse and caught 4 passes for 55 yards to lead #13 Michigan to a 27–20 victory over the Hoosiers before over 106,000 fans at Michigan Stadium.
+John Anes added a 1-yard touchdown while Scott Dreisbach completed 17 of 35 passes for 218 yards and a touchdown pass to Jerame Tuman.
 Dreisbach threw two interceptions, while Clarence Williams rushed for 93 yards on 22 carries.